-For more information, please contact Health Careers.
+For more information, please co ontact the Health Careers Department.

-Anne Essmaker Karen Brown 989-275-5000, extension 372 989-275-5000, extension 298
+Anne Essmaker 989-275-5000, extension 372

+Karen Brown 989-275-5000, extension 298

 BASIC EMERGENCY MEDICAL TECHNICIAN (EMT)

 Special Certificate (SEMT0) Minimum Credits: 10

 The Basic EMT Certification program covers all basic techniques in emergency medical care within the responsibilities of the Basic Emergency Medical Technician (EMT) as a first responder and basic life supporter.
 Upon successful completion of this program, the student will be eligible to take the national certification examination, which is required to obtain a state license.
 Students wanting to continue in this program may pursue the Certificate - Paramedic or the Associate in Applied Science - Emergency Medical Services (Paramedic) degrees.